Pre-press

 Last update: 2017.07.07.

-Instead of hard-copy printouts of the PDF's, faster and easier method is to check pageproofs (softproofs).
+Instead of hard-copy printouts of PDFs, a faster and easier method is to check page proofs (also called soft proofs).

-To see the content of PDF’s correctly, you must always use latest version of Adobe Acrobat or Acrobat Reader, which is possible to download and install free of charge for almost any platform.
+To see the content of PDFs correctly, you must always use the latest version of Adobe Acrobat or Acrobat Reader.
+It is possible to download and install this software free of charge on nearly any platform.

-You can use Overprint Checkup PDF file to test overprint settings of your PDF viewer.
-Please do not check files in web browser or on your mobile devices.
-Mobile device rendering engines and built-in browser PDF viewers does not support overprint preview.
+Please do not check files in a web browser or mobile device.
+Mobile device rendering engines and built-in browser PDF viewers do not support overprint previews.

-As a double-check we have created a special control mark that appear in the files we send for approval.
+As an additional safety measure, we have introduced a control mark that appears in the files that are sent for approval.

 Images showing the endpapers as spreads in files and how the same files look glued as endpapers in a book.